jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-52.md

 Initially, the matter of the fire-aether gradually increased* because the air-aether particles wore each other down through constant motion.

-> *Superphysics Note: This is the start of the cosmic microwave background radiation as heat.
-Note that there is still no light at this point even if the fire-aether exists.
+{{< n n="This is the start of the cosmic microwave background radiation as heat.
+Note that there is still no light at this point even if the fire-aether exists." >}}

 {{< img src="/graphics/physics/creation.jpg" alt="Formation of stars" >}}